Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Abstract

 \section{Abstract}

-\bfseries \boldmath Recent breakthroughs in autonomous experimentation have demonstrated remarkable physical capabilities, yet their cognitive control remains limited—often relying on static heuristics or classical optimization.
-A core limitation is the absence of a principled mechanism to detect and adapt to the unexpectedness.
-While traditional surprise measures—such as Shannon or Bayesian Surprise—offer momentary detection of deviation, they fail to capture whether a system is truly learning and adapting.
-In this work, we introduce \textit{Mutual Information Surprise} (MIS), a new framework that redefines surprise not as anomaly detection, but as a signal of epistemic growth.
-MIS quantifies the impact of new observations on mutual information, enabling autonomous systems to reflect on their learning progression.
-We develop a statistical test sequence to detect meaningful shifts in estimated mutual information and propose a mutual information surprise reaction policy (MISRP) that dynamically governs system behavior through sampling adjustment and process forking.
-Empirical evaluations—on both synthetic domains and a dynamic pollution map estimation task—show that MISRP-governed strategies significantly outperform classical surprise-based approaches in stability, responsiveness, and predictive accuracy.
-By shifting surprise from reactive to reflective, MIS offers a path toward more self-aware and adaptive autonomous systems.
+A community of researchers appears to think that a machine can be surprised and have introduced various surprise measures, principally the Shannon Surprise and the Bayesian Surprise.
+The questions of what constitutes a surprise and how to react to one still elicit debates.
+In this work, we introduce \textit{Mutual Information Surprise} (MIS), a new framework that redefines surprise not as anomaly measure, but as a signal of epistemic growth.
+Furthermore, we develop a statistical test sequence that could trigger a surprise reaction and propose a MIS-based reaction policy that dynamically governs system behavior through sampling adjustment and process forking.
+Empirical evaluations—on both synthetic domains and a dynamic pollution map estimation task—show that a system governed by the MIS-based reaction policy significantly outperforms those under classical surprise-based approaches in stability, responsiveness, and predictive accuracy.
+The important implication of our new proposal is that MIS quantifies the impact of new observations on mutual information, shifts surprise from reactive to reflective, enables reflection on learning progression, and thus offers a path toward self-aware and adaptive autonomous systems.
+We expect the new surprise measure to play a critical role in further advancing autonomous systems on their ability to learn and adapt in a complex and dynamic environment.